llmariner/llmariner/README.md

 # An Initial Demo Scenario

 1. A user uploads a dataset to File Manager.
 2. The user creates a fine-tuning job in Job Manager.
-Job Manager generatres a LoRA adapter with the uploaded dataset and stores the LoRA adapter in Model Registry.
+Job Manager generates a LoRA adapter with the uploaded dataset and stores the LoRA adapter in Model Registry.
+3. Inference Manager is notified and imports a new model.
-3. The user runs a chatbot using the fine-tuned model.
+4. The user runs a chatbot using the fine-tuned model.